Skip to main content

 A Personal Awakening: When “Not” Becomes the Problem

-For years, after facing repeated challenges in my personal life, I was told something that stayed with me: “You are bitter and angry.”
+For years, after facing repeated challenges, I was told something that stayed with me: “You are bitter and angry.”
 At the time, I rejected it strongly.
 I kept saying to myself, “I am not a bitter person.
 I am not an angry person.”
 I believed I was defending myself.

 What I did not realise was that the mind does not register the word not in the way we assume it does.
 Repeatedly saying “I am not bitter” still reinforces “I am bitter.”
 The emotional charge sticks to the identity, not the denial.
 Over time, what I was resisting was quietly being affirmed.